Data Up to Date as of:

 Red meat is associated with an increased risk of colon and rectum cancer, and evidence also suggests it is associated with some other cancers, such as prostate and pancreatic cancer.
 Examples of red meat include beef, pork, and lamb.

 However, more research is needed to understand how red meat and processed meats influence cancer risk.
-The increased risk may be explained by the iron and fat content in red meat, and/or the salt and nitrates/nitrites in processed meat.
+The increased risk may be explained by the iron and fat content in red meat, and/or the salt and nitrates/nitrites in processed meats.
 Additionally, when meat is cooked at high temperatures, substances are formed that may cause cancer.

 Measure